kiwix/kiwix-js-pwa/README.md

 There are hundreds of multilingual archives to choose from, on many different topics and subjects.
 Build a whole digital library of offline knowledge!**

-The app is available either as an offline-capable, [installable Progressive Web App](#universal-progressive-web-app) (PWA), for almost all modern browsers and devices, or else as app packages for various Windows and Linux operating systems: see **[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-pwa/app)**.
+Part of the [Kiwix family](https://kiwix.org/), this app is available either as an offline-capable, [installable Progressive Web App](#universal-progressive-web-app)
+(PWA), for almost all modern browsers and devices, or else as app packages for various Windows and Linux operating systems: see
+**[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-pwa/app)**.
 For **Mac and iOS**, use the offline PWA.

 We also have packaged apps of **[WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-pwa/wikimed)** (a complete medical